nushankodikara/TecInpact/content/post/js-for-modern-web-development.md

 ```

-warn header="Never add a newline between `return` and the value"
 For a long expression in `return`, it might be tempting to put it on a separate line, like this:

 ```js